-Livestock produces a significant amount of methane.
+Livestock like cattle and pigs produce a significant amount of methane, which can act as a greenhouse gas.
 Cutting back on the amount of meat you eat per week will help decrease greenhouse gasses.
-In celebration of Earth Day 2022, try going meatless for the day or take it a step further and make Meatless Mondays a regular occurrence.
+In celebration of Earth Day 2023, try going meatless for the day, or take it a step further and make Meatless Mondays a regular occurrence.

 Unplug your devices for the day

 A large majority of the energy that powers our homes comes directly from fossil fuels.
-If we unplug our electronic devices, we will reduce our home’s energy demand and carbon emission.
-This Earth Day, spend time outdoors enjoying nature over using screens.
+If we unplug our electronic devices, we reduce our home’s energy demand and carbon emissions.
+This Earth Day, spend time outdoors enjoying nature and limit screen time.

 Plant a tree in your backyard